the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 - used [Otter.ai](https://otter.ai/), a speech-to-text transcription application using artificial intelligence and machine learning.
   It shows captions for live speakers and generates written transcriptions.
   Note: Otter.ai is not always sufficient as it has been trained on English and American accents, so further editing of subtitles or transcripts might be needed.
-- ensured all participants in-person were using microphones when speaking.
+- ensured all participants in person were using microphones when speaking.
   Microphones can be helpful for all hearing requirements, both online and in-person (don't assume everyone can hear equally).
 - provided regular accessibility breaks.
 - reminded all participants which sections of the day would be recorded.